Jadeveon Clowney tells Houston TV station he’s not ruling out a return to Seattle but is willing to be patient

 Schneider noted in an interview with 950 KJR last week that the team will also want to keep enough money on hand to make moves the rest of the year, stating “we have to be careful with our budget and our salary cap because asyou guys have seen we take pride in our ability to work with our coaches and try to build our throughout the season.”

-In other words, if Seattle may have offered Clowney $15-16 million a year at one point, which is generally thought to be the case, then it may not have that much to offer now.
+In other words, if Seattle may have offered Clowney $15 million to $16 million a year at one point, which is generally thought to be the case, then it may not have that much to offer now.

 While some in Seattle may have hoped initially the Seahawks could offer enough to prevent Clowney from going to free agency in first place, it’s obvious that hitting free agency had been his plan all along, as evidenced by him asking the team to agree not to place the franchise tag on him as a condition of the contract he signed following his trade from Houston the week before the 2019 season.